thangarajvaragunan/hsbc-preinterview-perf-nfr-lead/RESULTS.md

 This repo contains a Git Pipeline for executing a Jmeter test.
-This is non-gui mode test targeting 3 public APIs, running with 25 concurrent users and 120 sec rampup
+This is a non-gui mode test targeting 3 public APIs, running with 25 concurrent users and 120 sec rampup for 5 mins
 1. Get - /posts
 2. GET - /posts/{id{
 3. POST - /post